Choo99/Meme-Chatbot/README.md

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/structure.PNG)

-Figure 6 shows the 2 directories of our project which are notebook and python
+Figure 6 : 2 Directories Of Project（Notebook And Python）

 The notebook directory contains the record of our training process.